dymmond/edgy/docs/extras.md

 When setting to True, all found schemes are evaluated.
 By providing a string or regex, you can filter the schemes via regex.
 There are also other keywords which are passed through the MigrationContext of alembic.

+For excluding system schemes there is a second parameter named: `ignore_schema_pattern`.
+It defaults to `information_schema`.
+Set to `None` to deactivate it.

 ## Note

 For now, besides the migrations and the shell, Edgy does not offer any extra tools but there are